 - Thiele House

 - Year Level Co-ordinators for Years 7 -12 attending to the specific needs of students within each year level cohort.

 - A full-time and dedicated College Chaplain.

 - A Co-ordinator of Curriculum and Co-ordinator of Senior Schooling Careers Counsellor who assist with course selection, timetabling and special considerations.

 In addition, subject and co-curricular staff members, office staff and library/sickbay staff are significant points of contact for students and parents.

-Students from Years 7–12 undertake a variety of formal lessons, activities and presentations related to personal development through our Mind, Body and Spirit program and the annual camps/outdoor education program.
+Students from Years 7–12 undertake a variety of formal lessons, activities and presentations related to personal development through our REACH program and the annual camps/outdoor education program.